Beverley Knight is to star in new musical The Drifters Girl in London’s West End.

 The production will include hit songs from The Drifters’ back catalogue such as Save the Last Dance for Me, Under the Boardwalk, Kissin’ in the Back Row of the Movies, Stand by Me, Come on Over to My Place and Saturday Night at the Movies.

-The Drifters Girl will premiere at the Theatre Royal Newcastle from 5 through to 19 September before transferring to London's West End at the Garrick Theatre from 1 October, currently booking through to 13 February.
+The Drifters Girl will premiere at the Theatre Royal Newcastle from 9 through to 23 October before transferring to London’s West End at the Garrick Theatre from November 4 for a limited 20-week run.

 The creative team will be led by director Jonathan Church with a book by Ed Curtis and design by Anthony Ward.